 Worshipped holy VAISWA-NARA on the altar bright and fair,

-Spear and mace were ranged in order, dart and bow and shining blade
+Spear and mace were ranged in order, dart and bow and shining

 Sacred fuel, blood-red garments, fragrant flowers were duly laid,

 Head of goat as black as midnight offered then the warrior brave,

 And the shooting tongue of red fire omens of a conquest gave,

 Curling to the right and smokeless, red and bright as molten

 Tongue of flame received the offering of the hero true and bold!

 Victory the sign betokens!
 Bow and dart and shining blade,

 Sanctified by holy mantras, by the Fire the warrior laid,